Skateboarding is also a recreational activity where skaters can enjoy skateboard parks and meet up with friends.

 - Prevent a broken wrist or forearm by having your child wear wrist guards.
 If your child is using a scooter, wrist guards are not recommended since your needs to move the wrists to control the handle bars.

 - Wear closed-toe shoes with good treads.

 - Do not wear headphones.

-- Never hold onto a moving bike, bus or car.
+- Never holding onto a moving bike, bus or car.

-- Parents should supervise children between 5-10 years of age
+- Supervising children under 11 years of age

-Hoverboards are new and there have been many problems with them.
-There have been many reports in the U.S. of them catching fire.
-Also, emergency departments have reported fractures from riders falling from the hoverboards.
-Health Canada and the CPSC recommend the use of helmets, knee pads, elbow pads, and wrist guards.
-This will lower the risk of fractures, sprains and other injuries if there is a fall.
+Hoverboards are new and there have been problems reported about the use of them.
+Emergency departments have reported fractures and head injuries from riders falling from the hoverboards.
+Also, there have been many reports in the U.S. of them catching fire.
+Health Canada and the Consumer Product Safety Commission CPSC recommend the use of helmets, knee pads, elbow pads and wrist guards to reduce the risk of fractures, sprains and other injuries.